 Seeing the complainant

-Once a matter is deemed to be 'live' a letter is sent to the complainant requesting that they contact the Professional Standards Branch if they wish to still pursue their complaint.
+Once a matter is deemed to be 'live' a letter is sent to the complainant requesting that they contact the Professional Standards Department if they wish to still pursue their complaint.
 Contact should be made within 29 days otherwise it will be assumed that the complainant no longer wishes to pursue the matter and the file will be closed.
 If the complainant does respond they will be sent a letter informing them who the Investigating officer will be.
 The complaint file will have been sent to the investigating officer who will either contact the complainant by phone or email to discuss the issues or will arrange to meet them to do so where necessary / possible.

 If the complaint is such that if the allegations made were proven it is unlikely an officer would be formally disciplined or be subject of criminal proceedings the complaint can be locally resolved (LR).